emiarbol/galaxy_virologist_training/exercises/Day1/introduction_to_galaxy.md

 <img src="../images/visualize_fastq.png" alt="visualize_fastq" width="200"/><img src="../images/visualization.png" alt="visualization" width="700"/>

-2. Another wat is to select the name of the file to see the first five lines of the file.
+2. Another way is to select the name of the file to see the first five lines of the file.

 <img src="../images/name_select.png" alt="name_select" width="200"/><img src="../images/short_visualization.png" alt="short_visualization" width="200"/>
     - When we display this file summary, we obtain additional options to process this file:
         - Save: Allows you to save your files locally
 <img src="../images/save_data.png" alt="save" width="200"/>